danushri-p/Ecommerce/README.md

    2. Fetch the data on the frontend using a function.

    3.Dynamically display the data using a ProductCard component.

+## Milestone 13:

+Backend:

+   1. Create a PUT Route for Updating Data:

+      a.
+Define a new route in your backend to handle PUT requests for updating existing records.

+      b.
+Ensure the route accepts the necessary parameters to identify the record and the updated data.

+      c.
+Validate the incoming data to maintain data integrity.

+      d.
+Update the record in the database with the new data.

+      e.
+Return an appropriate response indicating the success or failure of the operation.

+Frontend:

+   1. Create a Page for Auto-Filling Updated Data:
+      a.
+Develop a page that retrieves the current data of the record to be updated.

+      b.
+Use the record's unique identifier (e.g., id) to fetch the existing data from the backend.

+      c.
+Populate the input fields with the fetched data, allowing the user to modify the necessary fields.

+      d.
+Implement form validation to ensure the updated data is valid before submission.

+      e.
+Provide a submit button that sends the updated data to the backend via the PUT route.

+      f.
+Handle the response from the backend to inform the user of the success or failure of the update operation.

+## Milestone 14:

+Backend:

+   1. Create a DELETE Route:
+      a.
+Define a new route in your backend to handle DELETE requests for removing records.

+      b.
+Ensure the route accepts the necessary parameters to identify the record to be deleted.

+      c.
+Validate the request to confirm the record exists before attempting deletion.

+      d.
+Remove the record from the database.

+      e.
+Return an appropriate response indicating the success or failure of the deletion operation.

+Frontend:

+   1. Add a Delete Button:
+      a.
+Include a delete button on the page displaying the record.

+      b.
+Attach an event listener to the delete button that triggers a confirmation prompt to prevent accidental deletions.

+      c.
+If the user confirms the deletion, send a request to the backend's DELETE route to remove the record.

+      d.
+Handle the response from the backend to inform the user of the success or failure of the deletion operation.

+      e.
+Optionally, update the UI to reflect the removal of the record without requiring a page reload.

 Happy coding!!